I’ve Had My Offer Accepted – What’s Next?

 This is a step that many people skip, but it’s absolutely essential.
-Only 20% of property hunters obtain an independent valuation and survey report before purchasing a home.
+Only 20% of property hunters obtain an independent valuation and building survey before purchasing a home.
 The ones who neglect to partner with a surveyor end up with, on average, a repair bill worth nearly £6,000.

 A Surveyor can determine whether a home’s asking price is accurate as well as examine the property’s interior and exterior for defects that you probably won’t spot yourself.